Guiseley 2, City 1

 City had the occasional first-half moment of their own without managing to trouble Guiseley stopper Piotr Skiba.

-Willy Topp thrashed wide from a lay-off by French trialist striker Abel Thermeless before overhitting his cross when well placed after a neat link with Paul Arnison carved a hole on the right of the box.
+Willy Topp thrashed wide from a lay-off by French trialist striker Abel Thermeless before overhitting his cross when well placed after a neat link with Paul Arnison carved a hole on the right of

 The pair combined again after 25 minutes, Topp taking Arnison’s pass with his back to goal and whipping round to rustle the side-netting.